© Graham Media 2009/10

 This system is very beneficial in cutting down the risks of cross contamination and food poisoning when handling and preparing different types of food.

-Some sets comprise just the four main colours for raw meat, fish, cooked foods and vegetables.
+Some sets of coded boards or mats comprise just the four main colours for raw meat, fish, cooked foods and vegetables.
 Others consist of just three.

 Colour-